FIXTradingCommunity/tablature/interfaces2md/README.md

 # interfaces2md

-The interfaces2md utilty documents an Orchestra interfaces file as a markdown document.
+The interfaces2md utilty documents an Orchestra interfaces file as a Markdown document.

 ## Running interfaces2md